MTtankkeo/flutter_touch_ripple/README.md

 ## How to task async?
 Please referance to this code!

-> If you need to implement page push, try changing the value of `tapBehavior.eventCallBackableMinPercent`.
+> If you need to implement page push through touch ripple, try changing the value of `tapBehavior.eventCallBackableMinPercent`.

 ```dart
 // for async task.